 The Department provides administrative and financial support to assist the Board in the management of its land holdings and investment accounts and the allocation of grant funding.
-Section 14

-Financial Management Act 2006 and the Auditor General Act 2006 apply to and in respect of the Trustees and their operations.
+Section 14 of the Act provides for the requirement that the provisions of the Financial Management Act 2006 and the Auditor General Act 2006 apply to and in respect of the Trustees and their operations.

 Under the Financial Management Act 2006 section 57, the Trust is required to designate a Chief Finance Officer (CFO).
 The Department has provided an officer to fulfil the duties of a CFO.
 It is the responsibility of the CFO to ensure that the Board has a financial management system that complies with the requirements prescribed by the Financial Management Act 2006 and the Treasurer's Instructions.
-Although the Department is enabling the Trust in the administration of its duties, full accountability remains with the Board of Trustees.
+Although the Department is assisting the Trust in the administration of its duties, full accountability remains with the Board of Trustees.